KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

         - set `current_task` and `this_task[core number]` to this task
         - unlock spinlock (the other scheduler will now ignore this task)
         - go to run the task
-    - Move to the next task, and keep searching.
+    - Otherwise, move to the next task, and keep searching.
 If we are out of tasks,
         - unlock the spinlock
-        - if we can, run the idle task
+        - if allowed, run the idle task to sleep the core
         - return to the top of the main loop.
 - To run the task, start the Systick timer for preemption
 - Switch context to run the task
-- Resume when the task yields or is preempted, check if has ended and is marked as a zombie
+- Resume when the task yields or is preempted, check if the task has ended and is marked as a zombie
     - if it is a zombie
         - lock the spinlock
         - remove the task from the scheduler loop
-        - if it was the `current task` set `current task` to the task preceeding this one.
-This makes sure the schedulers start looking in the right place!
+        - if it was the `current task`, set `current task` to the task preceding this one.
+(This makes sure the schedulers start looking in the right place!)
         - add the dead task to the zombie list for the garbage collector
         - unlock the spinlock
-        - send a signal to the garbage collector to wake him up because he has work to do!
+        - send a signal to wake up the garbage collector.
-    - otherwise, just mark the task as "not running"
+    - otherwise the task was not a zombie, just mark it as "not running"
 - return to the top of the main loop

 ## The Garbage Collector